gmc-code/PC-microbit-micropython/docs/extra/builtins_module.rst

 In printout, the most common function.

-    - ``objects`` : Phural, indicating that multiple objects can be output once.
+    - ``objects`` : Plural, indicating that multiple objects can be output once.
 When printing multiple objects, separate them.
     - ``sep`` : Use a space as the interval to separate the multiple objects.
     - ``end`` : Used to set what to end with.
 The default value is newline \n.
     - ``file`` : The object to write.